FabiCorp/node-gluu-client/README.md

 ### resourceServer

 1. /login (to obtain PAT)
-2. /registerResource (only call when not already registered)
+2. /registerResource (only call when not already registered, read GluuClientSetup.md)
 3. Login to the Gluu Interface and add an Authorization Policy (UMA_RPT_POLICY) to the hearthRate UMA scope
 4. /resourceSet and /resourceSet/[id] (to get the ResourceID for the UMA-Authorization Process)